Quantum homomorphic encryption for circuits of low $T$-gate complexity: Definitions

 \subsection{Quantum Homomorphic Encryption in the Symmetric-Key Setting}

-We have defined quantum homomorphic encryption as a \emph{public-key} encryption scheme.
-For technical reasons, our final scheme, $\AUX$ is given in the symmetric-key setting, so in this section we define functionality and security for symmetric-key quantum homomorphic encryption.
-In the case of classical homomorphic encryption, symmetric-key encryption is known to be \emph{equivalent} to public-key encryption~\cite{R11}.
-In the quantum case, this is not known.

-This section also contains the definition of a \emph{bounded} fully homomorphic scheme, which we again require for technical reasons in our symmetric key scheme, $\AUX$.
+} We have defined quantum homomorphic encryption as a \emph{public-key} encryption scheme.
+For technical reasons, our final scheme, $\AUX$ is given in the symmetric-key setting, so in this section we define \iftoggle{crypto}{\emph{symmetric-key}}{functionality and security for symmetric-key} quantum homomorphic encryption.
+In the case of classical \iftoggle{crypto}{FHE}{fully homomorphic encryption}, symmetric-key encryption is known to be \emph{equivalent} to public-key encryption~\cite{R11}.
+In the quantum case, this is not known. \iftoggle{crypto}{}{ }This section also contains the definition of a \emph{bounded} QHE scheme, which we again require for technical reasons in our symmetric-key scheme, $\AUX$.